Earthquakes

 What are earthquakes?

-Britannica School
+Britannica School Middle

-• Search the keyword 'earthquake'.
+• Enter the keyword 'earthquake'.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
+Tips: To use the EPIC resources, you need a password from your school librarian.
+Or chat with one of our AnyQuestions librarians to help you online.
 Some EPIC databases may also be available through your public library.

 Earthquakes in New Zealand